-It will certainly be a reality once you are married and responsible to care and provide for your family.
+married and responsible to care and provide for your family.
+3 come together...

-The goal should be to have all of these things come together...

-To find a vocation that has you working in a job or business that meets the needs of your family while allowing you to do something that you are talented at and love doing.
+ing in a job or business that meets the needs of your family nat you are talented at and love doing.

 However, we must remember that the effects of the fall will still be felt even in these ideal circumstances: